bodo-ai/Bodo/docs/source/installation_and_setup/recommended_tools.rst

 To enable EFA with Intel-MPI on your cluster, follow instructions `here <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html>`_.

-Some things to note in addition to the referenced instructions:
+Some points to note in addition to the referenced instructions:

 1. All instances must be in the same subnet.
 For more information, see the "EFA Limitations" section `here <https://www.hpcworkshops.com/07-efa/00-efa-basics.html>`_.